Isle of Flowers: Production

 The scene of the perfume factory was actually shot in a high school laboratory (Colégio Anchieta).

+The film combines Vonnegut's humor with Resnais' cinematic experiments for a unique and powerful result.

 Reception

 Public

 Since its release, Isle of Flowers has become one of the most acclaimed pseudo-documentary short films of all time.
 For a number of years, users of the Internet Movie Database voted it the best Brazilian short film and documentary film ever made.

 Awards

 Isle of Flowers was very well received by film festivals all over the world when first released.
 It won a Silver Bear for Best Short Feature at the 1990 Berlin Film Festival as well as nine awards at the 1989 Gramado Film Festival, including for Best Short Film.